 Staying safe during tornado season

-As the climate changes and storms become more severe, it’s more important than ever to know how to keep yourself, your family, and your property safe during tornado season, which will last (for a broad swath of the country), from May into July.
+And as the climate changes and storms become more severe, it’s more important than ever to know how to help keep yourself, your family, and your property safe during the height of "tornado season," which will last (for a broad swath of the country), from May into July, though tornadoes happen in every month.

 - Preparation is key.
 Make sure you have an easily accessible tornado go-bag loaded with emergency supplies, including food, water, medications, batteries, flashlights, important documents.
 If you have a generator, make sure it’s gassed up.